Ding-Lyu/COMPSCI_732/README.md

 Our project have come to the end.
 We have a meeting to discuss merging our source code together and push to main branch in github.

+The version in main does not include the search bar function, and the latest version has not been tested due to time issues, so we cannot take a risk of having bug by merging it into main.
+We recommend downloading and viewing our latest version in ENYULIU Brunch